Am I eligible for financial Aid?

 What is verification and why are students selected for verification?

 Verification is the process where documents are audited for completeness and accuracy leading to a financial aid award.
-Students are selected at random by the U.S. Department of Education (up to 30%).
+Students are selected by the U.S. Department of Education.
 While others are selected by the school based upon quality control measures implemented at the campus level.
 Documents required are those used to complete the initial application for aid.

 The chart provided can help you determine eligibility.